jddingemanse/awtiCode/README.md

 # awtiCode
 Code developed by and for Arba Minch Water Technology Institute (AWTI) staff.
-The raw code can be found under the folder /code, some corresponding data can be found under the folder /data.
+The raw code can be found on the repository jddingemanse/awtiCodeDev under the folder /code, some corresponding data can be found under the folder /data.

 ## About awtiCode
-Development of code under this repository is an initiative to let some AWTI staff gain experience in coding by (trying to) write relevant code for their colleagues.
+Development of code under repositories awtiCodeDev and awtiCode is an initiative to let some AWTI staff gain experience in coding by (trying to) write relevant code for their colleagues.

 Some of the code is organized as functions under a package, that you can install in your preferred Python coding environment.
+This repository (awtiCode) contains the package code.

 ## Installation of awtiCode as package
 First, make sure git is installed.
 In anaconda prompt: